JD Admission

 Foreign educated applicants, please refer to special instructions here.

-Your application may also include:
+Your application may also include the following optional material:

-Letters of Recommendation: ASU Law accepts up to two letters of recommendation.
+Letters of recommendation: ASU Law accepts up to two letters of recommendation.
 The recommender should submit the letter directly to LSAC.
 Please note that since letters of recommendation are optional, the Admissions Office will not wait for letters to complete your file for review.

-Arizona Residency Form: If you claim to be a resident of Arizona, you must submit the residency form.
+Arizona Residency form: If you claim to be a resident of Arizona, you must submit the residency form.

-Optional Addenda: An applicant has the option to submit optional addenda to explain undergraduate performance, standardized test performance, and any other information you would like to provide the admissions committee.
+Optional addenda: An applicant has the option to submit optional addenda to explain undergraduate performance, standardized test performance, and any other information you would like to provide the admissions committee.
 Addenda should be no more than one double-spaced, typed page and in a font size no smaller than 11 point.

 Review process

 Review of applications for admission and scholarship are done on a rolling basis, therefore applicants are encouraged to apply as early in the admissions cycle as possible.
 The admissions committee will begin reviewing applications as they are marked complete.
-The admissions committee aims to return decisions within 15 business days from the date the application is marked complete.
-However, the admissions decision timeframe may increase as we approach the priority application deadline of March 1st.
+The admissions committee aims to return decisions within 15-20 business days from the date the application is marked complete.
+However, the admissions decision timeframe may increase as we approach the priority application deadline of February 28.

 Applicants are responsible for ensuring that all required documents are received by our office.
-Applicants will typically receive a confirmation email and instructions on accessing the application status checker within 3 business days of submitting the electronic application.
+Applicants will typically receive a confirmation email and instructions on accessing the application status checker within three business days of submitting the electronic application.

-Be aware that during the application review process the admissions committee may request additional information to be provided.
+Be aware that during the application review process, the admissions committee may request additional information to be provided.
 Please check your email regularly and ensure that your voicemail box is set up and can receive messages should the Admissions Office need to contact you to request information.

-August 10, 2022 – fall 2023 application available
+August 10, 2024 – fall 2025 application available

-August 1, 2023 – regular application deadline
+July 31, 2025 – regular application deadline

 Conditional Admission